 All schools must inform the Energy Team of any renewable technologies they have installed.

-Always contact the Energy Team, Asset Management or Facilities Management before considering the installation of any Renewable Technology, as permission for such installations maybe required.
-The Energy Team can support your school in choosing the best technology
+Always contact the Energy Team and the Council Estate Management department before considering the installation of any Renewable Technology, as permission for such installations maybe required.
+The Energy Team can support your school in choosing the best

-to suit your building, assist with calculating payback timescales etc. SChools can fund such projects using the School Energy Efficiency Loan Fund.
+technology to suit your building, assist with calculating payback timescales etc. Schools can fund such projects using the School Energy Efficiency Loan Fund.

 Free Energy Audits & Advice

-The Energy Team are able to offer your school free energy audits and advice on energy efficiency helping to reducing your schools energy costs further if you are part of the councils building services SLA contract.
+The Energy Team are able to offer your school free energy audits and advice on energy efficiency helping to reducing your schools energy costs further if you are part of the councils Built Environments SLA contract.

 Display Energy Certificates (DECs)